Your ultimate guide to Wimbledon 2025

 When does Wimbledon start?

-Wimbledon takes place annually from the first Monday of July for two weeks, ending on Sunday.
-This year the tournament runs from July 1st to July 14th, with the qualifying beginning on June 24th and the draw taking place on June 28th.
-All upcoming dates and live scores can be found on their website.
+Wimbledon takes place annually over 14 days throughout June and July.
+This year, the tournament will run from June 30th to July 13th, with the draw taking place on June 27th.
+All upcoming dates and live scores can be found on the Wimbledon website.

 Where to stay nearby

 Struggling for somewhere to stay near the action that doesn’t break the bank?
-The good news is there are plenty of nearby Travelodge hotels, all close to good transport links to keep you connected.
+The good news is that there are plenty of nearby Travelodge hotels nearby, with convenient transport links to keep you connected.

 Stay in Wimbledon